| | | | | | | | | |

 was convinced God would not let the boat sink, because if that happened Hardy

+might be given posthumous credit for possibly having found the proof.
 Perhaps Fermat had a similar idea.
 Or maybe he just wanted to be famous.

 If so, it certainly worked.